dymmond/esmerald/docs/en/docs/configurations/staticfiles.md

 ## Multiple directories and multiple pathes

 You have e.g. a node_modules directory you have to include?
-You can do so by passing multiple `StaticFileConfig` configurations.
+You can do so by passing multiple `StaticFilesConfig` configurations.

 ```python
 {!> ../../../docs_src/configurations/staticfiles/example_multiple.py!}